Biosecurity (Bovine Tuberculosis–Otago Land Levy) Order 1998

 Note

-This order is administered by the Ministry of Agriculture and Forestry.
+This order is administered by the Ministry for Primary Industries.

 Pursuant to section 90 of the Biosecurity Act 1993, His Excellency the Governor-General, acting by and with the advice and consent of the Executive Council, and on the recommendation of the Minister for Food, Fibre, Biosecurity and Border Control, makes the following order.